-Please note that partners like Brill and Emerald, who also work with the Peerwith platform to offer services to their authors, e.g. via https://authorservices.brill.com/, have their own subject hierarchy.
+Please note that partners like Brill and Emerald, who also work with Peerwith in offering services to their authors, e.g. via https://authorservices.brill.com/, have their own subject hierarchy.
 On the “Partners” tab, once you offer your services through partners like Brill and/or Emerald, you can also add partner-specific subject areas.
 Partner subject areas will be merged with your generic Peerwith subject areas and both will be shown in your profile.
 Now, go to the “Expert Page” tab and find the field where you can manage the subjects:

 This is where you may organize your subject areas by simply dragging and dropping to change the order.
 Please give it a go and try how it works.
 Note that you can pick one subject area to be your primary subject.
 Click your most important subject area and it will highlight.
 You will notice that this subject area features quite prominently on your expert page.

 Picking the primary subject is especially important, because it plays a role in the expert selection on peerwith.com and our partner sites.
-We suggest you pick one subject area as your primary, that best describes you as an expert.
-Last tip: do not add as many keywords and subjects as possible, just pick the important ones that best match your profile and expertise.
-Our clients prefer specialized experts, not generic editors who claim to be experts in all areas.
+We suggest that you pick one subject area as your primary, that best describes you as an expert.
+Last tip: do not add as many keywords and subjects as possible, just pick the important ones that match your profile and expertise best.
+Our clients prefer specialised experts, not generic editors who claim to be experts in all areas.